 My research has looked at the consumer's rent vs. buy decision in the video store (remember those?), the effect of complaints and service recoveries on customer lifetime value, how pre-shopping plans drive unplanned purchases, and how targeted direct marketing impacts customers when they can silently drop out of the customer base.

-More recently, I've looked at how streaming changes listening behavior, which was written up by the Marketing Science Institute (MSI).
-Ongoing work examines consumption fragmentation in the digital age: is streaming making us more or less similar?
-We have an MSI grant for this project.
-See above for my publications, working papers, grants and other things.
+More recently, I've looked at how Spotify changes listening behavior.
+Here is a video about it produced by the University of Nederland, and a write up by the Marketing Science Institute (MSI).
+Ongoing work examines consumption fragmentation in the digital age: are platforms making us more or less similar?
+Here are links to my publications, working papers, grants and other things.

-At Tilburg, I teach Introduction to Research in Marketing (masters), Customer Analytics (masters), and Marketing Analytics for Big Data (bachelors).
+At Tilburg, I teach Customer Analytics (masters) and Marketing Analytics for Big Data (bachelors).
 I also coordinate the bachelors thesis in Marketing and supervise several masters thesis students.
 If you're a masters thesis student who has been assigned to me, check out my guidelines.

 I hold a Ph.D. from the Wharton School of the University of Pennsylvania.
 In 2013, I rejoined Tilburg University.
 I was on the faculty of the LeBow College of Business, Drexel University 2011-13, and Tilburg University 2006-11.